austinesmith/vuejs-in-s3-over-cloudfront/README.md

-# Demonstration: This project uses Github Actions to achieve CI/CD
+# Demonstration: This project creates a portfolio website that uses Github Actions to achieve CI/CD